ForgeRock/forgeops/helm/gatling-benchmark/README.md

 This helm chart expects product deployment to be running and configured.

 ### Gatling benchmark image
-You can either get gatling benchmark image for bintray forgerock repository or build it by yourself.
+You can either get gatling benchmark image from bintray forgerock repository or build it by yourself.
 Docker image dockerfile can be found in `forgeops/docker/gatling`.
 To add custom benchmarks, you need to add them to `forgeops/docker/gatling/simulations` folder.

+If you are building docker image by yourself, don't forget to change docker image name in values.yaml to match your image.

 ### Benchmark configuration
 Benchmark configuration can be found in values.yaml file.
-You can configure all necessary test related variables here.
+You can configure all necessary test related variables there.

 ## Run benchmark
 To run the benchmark, run following